top of page

 As Local Foods Specialist at Renewing the Countryside, Elena Gutierrez Byrne works to facilitate growth for regional farm and food businesses through research, networking and communications, including work with the FEAST!
 Local Foods Network and the Artisan Grain Collaborative.
 She holds a doctorate in nutritional sciences from the University of Wisconsin–Madison, and resides on 8 acres in rural Black Earth.

-NORTH EAST REGIONAL COORDINATOR
+CENTRAL REGIONAL COORDINATOR

 REBECCA CHRISTOFFEL